reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+For part 2 we decided to Wizard our device.
+The user practices their presentation with the device while the wizard is hidden and listens to the audio streamed from the raspberry pi in a separate room.
+The wizard manually sends a message to the raspberry pi that instructs the user to correct their speach pattern.
+The message is is played over the speaker and gives the illusion that the devices is intelligently responding to the user's presentation.

 *Include videos or screencaptures of both the system and the controller.*

 ## Test the system